-What We Like: Includes seven blades, motor-powered, storage case included
+What We Love: Includes seven blades, motor-powered, storage case included

-What We Don't Like: Requires KitchenAid stand mixer, pricey
+What We Don't Love: Requires KitchenAid stand mixer, pricey

 If you have a KitchenAid stand mixer, this spiralizer attachment will be an exciting addition to your collection.
 In addition to spiralizing fruits and veggies, this attachment also peels, cores, and slices.
 It comes with seven quick-change blades so you can get the most use out of your stand mixer: large core slice, small core slice, peel, extra-fine spiralizing blade, fine spiralizing blade, medium spiralizing blade, and small core thin slice.